 Romans 8:31-35

 “O Cœur de mon Jésus”; The original hymn is in French and was published in the hymnal of the Metuchen house of formation.
-Brother Albertinus Juge brought it, along with twenty postulants, when Paradis was closed during the 1903 dissolution.
+Brother Albertinus Juge brought it, along with his twenty exiles, when Paradis was closed during the 1903 dissolution.
 It has been learned in the U.S. province by generations of brothers.

 cf. Haurietis Aquas (You will draw water [at the springs of salvation.])